 We recognise the promise, passion and knowledge talented people bring, and their potential to truly change the world by developing and delivering the medicines of tomorrow.

 As one of the largest bio-pharmaceutical companies operating in the UK, we are committed to helping the UK develop the talent it needs to achieve the aspiration of being a global leader in life sciences, from the school classroom to PhDs.

 Supporting Higher Education

-In support of higher education institutions we seek out inspired new talent who share our core values and mission of making the world a healthier place.
-We look to leading academic institutions as an invaluable source of new hires that share our passion for healthcare and are ready to make contributions to the high science behind Pfizer medicines and improve UK health.
+In support of higher education institutions, we seek out inspired new talent who share our core values and mission of making the world a healthier place.
+We look to leading academic institutions as an invaluable source of new hires that share our passion for healthcare, are ready to make contributions to the cutting-edge science behind Pfizer medicines and improve UK health.

 We are currently sponsoring 27 PhD studentships for the 2021/22 academic year, covering various areas of basic research from medicinal chemistry, through product design to advanced manufacturing.

 Each year we recruit undergraduate degree students into our paid 12 month undergraduate placement scheme.
 As of April 2022, we had 92 undergraduates working across all of our UK business units, including our commercial and R&D businesses.

 We also actively support the National Apprenticeship programme across many disciplines including science, engineering, administration and IT and, at present, have 44 apprentices across our Pfizer UK sites.
 Our apprentices have won the ‘2015 Science Industry Outstanding New Talent Award’ and ‘2016 Royal Society Chemistry Apprentice of the Year’ whilst we have been awarded the ‘Gold Employer Award’ from Apprenticeship4England in 2017.